2.3. Beginning Python Programming#

 return x #return is a key word found at the last line of the code defining the function

-1. Here is an an example how we can use the function we just created to compute 5+3.
-(Always hit shift+enter to execute the cell).
+1. Here is an example of how we can use the function we just created to compute 5+3.
+(Always click on the cell and press Run or hit shift+enter to execute the cell).

 add(5,3)